RickWong/trespass/README.md

 # trespass

-Access and chain object properties and methods in a safe manner.
+Tired of `&&` or `?:` property guarding?
+Access undefined object properties and chain undefined methods in a safe manner.

 ## Installation